NadineKroher/cante-beta/README.md

 Each row corresponds to a note.

 Furthermore, a midi file is created for each track.
-To facilitat synchronization, an A0 note is inserted at time 0.0sec.
+To facilitate synchronization, an A0 note is inserted at time 0.0sec.

 # Dependencies